simonellistonball/masterclass-hdf/labs/lab1/README.md

   1. Select "Configure"
   1. The tabbed dialog should show settings, give the processor a name
   1. Select the properties tab
-  1. Input "/tmp/input" (make sure you create this directory on your NiFi box, and that it is owned by the nifi user - chown -R nifi:nifi /tmp/input)
+  1. Input "/tmp/input" (before doing this use "sudo su -u nifi" to become the nifi user, and make sure you create this directory on your NiFi box, and that it is owned by the nifi user - chown -R nifi:nifi /tmp/input)
 1. Now add an UpdateAttribute processor
   1. Configure it with a new dynamic property
     1. In the properties tab, press the plus sign in the top right of the dialog